109. The Lizard on the Tree

-There was a tree in the center of the village.
+There was a tree in the center of a village.

-One man told another about the green lizard he had seen on the tree.
+One man told another about the green lizard he saw on the tree.

 Another man chimed in.
 "No, the lizard is brown."

-Then, they went to the tree and found a man sitting there, a stranger to the village.
-He explained to them about the chameleon's changing colors.
-Then he added, "In the same way, people argue about God."
+Finally, they went to the tree and found a man sitting there, a stranger to the village.
+He explained to them about the chameleon's many colors, and then he added, "In the same way, people argue about God."